web-sujal/spotify-clone/README.md

 Open http://localhost:3000 with your browser to see the result.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.

-- Fork the repository.
-- Create a new branch for your feature or bug fix.
-- Make your changes.
-- Commit your changes with a descriptive commit message.
-- Push your branch to your fork.
-- Open a pull request.

 ## Credits

-This project was inspired by the work of Code with Antonio and the Spotify App.
+This project was inspired by the work of [Code with Antonio](https://github.com/AntonioErdeljac/) and the [Spotify App](https://open.spotify.com/).

 ## License